MSBAi Assessment Strategy

 Individual Accountability Within Teams:

-- Each team member must be able to answer questions on any part of the project during oral defense
+- Oral defense (20-25%) is the primary individual-accountability lever — each team member must be able to answer questions on any part of the project

-- Git commit history reviewed to assess individual contributions
+- Git commit history reviewed by instructor to validate individual contributions when peer evaluations flag concerns

 Peer Evaluation Framework: